manni8436/Legend-of-the-Greek-Gods/README.md

 I would like to give a big thanks to [Chris Quinn](https://github.com/10xOXR) for all his help, effort, guidance and patience he has provided during this project.

-I would also like to thank [Abi Harrison](https://github.com/Abibubble) for all her support, advice and explaining things that I did not understand.
+I would also like to thank [Abi Harrison](https://github.com/Abibubble) for all her support, advice and explaining things to me when I did not understand.